 Check out the Eastern (goods) and Northern (stone and gems) quantum stockpiles - cells I19 and R10.
 They give to the jeweler's workshop to prevent the jeweler from using the gems held in reserve for strange moods.
 The keys are not aliased since they're dependent on the relative positions of the tiles where they are interpreted, which is easiest to see in the blueprint itself.
-Also, if you move the workshop, it's easier to fix the stockpile link right there in the blueprint instead of editing the separate aliases.txt file.
+Also, if you move the workshop, it's easier to fix the stockpile link right there in the blueprint instead of editing a separate alias definition.